 So the $10 million dollar question is…are you going to wait in line for the Maison Martin Margiela collection at H&M?

 I’m debating whether to swing by the mall on Thursday and check out a couple pieces, though probably not buy.
 It’s not like I need them after all.

-need want are the color variations of the perfect metallic hair-ring…I picked up gold the other day, and now I’m kicking myself for not picking up silver and copper.
+What do I need want are the color variations of the perfect metallic hair-ring…I picked up gold the other day, and now I’m kicking myself for not picking up silver and copper.
 Similar to what was seen on the Dries Van Noten runways for S/S 2012, H&M has put out their version (which looks similar to a couple plastic ones with metallic foil on them I’ve had since the 80’s…I think they were Goody, originally.)
 Deliciously minimalist, problem-solving construction so your hair isn’t falling out of your DIY napkin ring/copper plumbing piece you’re making do with.
 Sometimes DIY is not always the answer to a basic construction problem…and buying at retail price will save you a lot of time and frustration.
 I have fine hair and find that anything metal and heavy will slip right out of it.
 The H&M piece has an inner ring that secures the hair elastic, and a snap closure that’s easy to apply, and is only $4.98.

 By strange coincidence, all the metal I was wearing today was H&M…gold metal hair-ring and copper choker bought Sunday, and gold elongated pyramid earrings purchased back in June or so.
 Nails are suede-finish Amber by Julep, a perfectly-matte, velvety-finish dull gold.